-KNOWING WHO YOU ARE- AND WHO YOU HAVE ALWAYS BEEN

-By Sheri L. Dew
+KNOWING WHO YOU ARE AND WHO YOU HAVE ALWAYS BEEN By Sheri L. Dew

 This series highlights the lives of devoted women and their messages, excerpted from the book At the Pulpit: 185 Years of Discourses by Latter-day Saint Women (2017).
-The complete book, along with seven bonus chapters, is available in the Gospel Library app and online at churchhistorianspress.org/at-the-pulpit.
+It is available in the Gospel Library app and online at churchhistorianspress.org/at-the-pulpit.

-ecently, my 16-year-old niece Megan and two of her friends came for a sleepover.
+Recently, my 16-year-old niece Megan and two of her friends came for a sleepover.
 As we talked that evening, one of them asked me what it had been like growing up on a farm in the olden days. . . .
 I told Megan and her friends that in the "olden days," I had been painfully shy and had absolutely no self-confidence.